Why do Machine Learning Notebooks Crash? An Empirical Study on Public Python Jupyter Notebooks: Experimental setup

-\paragraph*{\textit{ML notebooks}} Jupyter notebooks have various uses.
+\paragraph*{\textit{ML notebooks}} Jupyter notebooks can be used for various applications.
 This paper focuses specifically on ML notebooks, defined as those that use at least one ML library.
 To compile a comprehensive list of ML libraries, we rely on Kaggle as a trusted source, given its reputation as a prominent platform for ML or data science competitions with an active online community.
 We extract and rank all libraries imported by Kaggle notebooks based on frequency.
-The top 50 libraries, used by $\sim$95\% of all Kaggle notebooks, are reviewed by two authors to determine their relevance to ML.
-From this, we identify 24 popular ML libraries (see \autoref{tb: top_ML_libs}), which we use to identify ML notebooks in our dataset.
+The top 50 libraries, used in $\sim$95\% of all Kaggle notebooks, are independently reviewed by two authors to determine their relevance to ML.
+Full agreement is reached in identifying 24 popular ML libraries (see \autoref{tb: top_ML_libs}).
+We then use these libraries to identify ML notebooks in our dataset.

 \paragraph*{\textit{KeyboardInterrupt exceptions}} A \textit{KeyboardInterrupt} exception happens when a user manually stops program execution (\eg~with Ctrl+C).
 We exclude notebooks containing only \texttt{KeyboardInterrupt} type of exceptions because it is user-triggered and does not necessarily reflect code issues.